There’s still a long way to go before the UK has comprehensive 5G coverage, but already some networks let you roam abroad with 5G.

 Which networks offer 5G roaming?

-At the time of writing only Vodafone and VOXI offer 5G roaming.
+At the time of writing only Vodafone, VOXI, Asda Mobile and Talkmobile definitely offer 5G roaming.
 VOXI is owned by Vodafone, so it’s no surprise that it offers this (and in the same places as Vodafone), but it is notable, because it’s a small name and is offering a premium feature before most of the major players.

-We expect the likes of EE, Three and O2 (along probably with the MVNOs which use their infrastructure) will start offering 5G roaming at some point, just as most currently offer 4G roaming in some places, but when and where remains to be seen.
+We expect the likes of Three and O2 (along probably with the MVNOs which use their and EE’s infrastructure) will start offering 5G roaming at some point, just as most currently offer 4G roaming in some places, but when and where remains to be seen.

 Where can I roam on 5G?

-Vodafone and VOXI let you roam over 5G in 70 EU locations at the time of writing.
+Vodafone, VOXI, Asda Mobile and Talkmobile let you roam over 5G in at least 240 EU locations at the time of writing.
 These are towns and cities in Germany, Spain, Italy and Ireland, a full up to date list for which can be found here.

 However, major locations with 5G roaming include Berlin, Cologne, Düsseldorf, Frankfurt, Hamburg, Munich, Stuttgart, Barcelona, Benidorm, Madrid, Malaga, Seville, Bologna, Milan, Naples, Rome, Turin, Cork, Dublin, Galway, Limerick, Waterford, and others.